JHDreyer/Crypto-Trading-Bot-with-Binance-API/README.md

 4. Use logic to determine whether the current position (on Binance) corresponds to the TIF logic outcome.
 5. Make a trade or hold a position based on the condition in 4.

-..* A backtesting function also exists to compare the profit made by the TIF's on older data.
+*A backtesting function also exists to compare the profit made by the TIF's on older data.
 It is for experimentation and testing purposes.